This page is updated prior to all primary and general elections. The next update will take place in 2024.

 Voters will mark the pre-printed paper ballots by hand at a voting booth.
 Voters will review their marked paper ballots and then insert them into a scanner that tabulates the voters' selections.
 The paper ballots then automatically drop into a secure ballot box.

-An electronic ballot marking device will also be available at polling places on election days.
+An electronic ballot marking device will also be available at polling places on election day.
 These devices are available for all voters to use, and also contain accessible features that let voters make selections using a keypad with Braille-embossed navigation buttons and an audio headset.
-The ballot marking device also enables voters to magnify text and change the contrast on the screen, and can be used with other assistive devices.
+The ballot marking device also enables voters to magnify text and change the contrast on the screen and can be used with other assistive devices.
 The ballot marking device will print your ballot, which you must then insert into a separate scanner that tabulates the voters' selections.
 Please review your printed ballot to ensure that the selections indicated on the ballot are the ones you intended to choose.

 Usually, you will not be asked to show ID if your name is on the list of registered voters.
 However, you will be asked to show ID if: